ian-otieno/Django-Neighbourhood/README.md

 ## Description
 A Django web application that allows registered users to know about everything happening in their current neighborhoods.
 Registered user must be a member to a given neighbourhood to post or see news related.

+## Live Demo
+Click on the link below to view the site :https://ianeighbourhood.herokuapp.com/

 ## Requirements
 The user can perform the following functions: